 Flexible, interdisciplinary, and discussion-based—IHRC's educator resources are a useful collection of lesson plans and toolkits for instructors and teachers to facilitate a better understanding of immigration history.
 These resources are designed for a wide variety of educational settings, including high school and college classrooms, adult English Language Learner (ELL) classrooms, and discussions taking place in the community.

 The Global Race, Ethnicity, and Migration (Global REM) Modules allow educators to browse over 20 topics organized by region, theme, and age level.
 These lesson plans are adaptable to different classroom settings and include thought-provoking questions and suggested readings to further dialogue about important issues in immigration history.

-The Immigrant Stories toolkits and curricula help educators train others to make digital stories (which may be donated to the IHRC) and to use the Immigrant Stories archive in their teaching.
-To date, the IHRC has archived more than 150 digital stories from over 40 different ethnic communities and made these stories publicly accessible for researchers, students, and the public.
+The Immigrant Stories curriculum help educators train others to make digital stories (which may be donated to the IHRC) and to use the Immigrant Stories archive in their teaching.
+To date, the IHRC has archived more than 200 digital stories from over 45 different ethnic communities and made these stories publicly accessible for researchers, students, and the public.
 The IHRC also features select Immigrant stories in online exhibits, such as our April 2015 exhibit, Immigrant Stories: 40 Years Of Southeast Asian Stories, which features 12 Immigrant Stories by Vietnamese, Hmong, Lao, and Cambodian Minnesotans who migrated to the United States in the years after 1975.